Logo Voyage

 Indonesian (Bahasa Indonesia) is the official language and lingua franca of Indonesia, in addition to East Timor (Timor-Leste) and places with a significant Indonesian diaspora such as Australia and the Netherlands.
 With over 230 million speakers, there are a lot of people to talk to in Indonesian.
 Many universities in Australia and Europe offer Indonesian language courses.

 Indonesian is closely related to Malay, and speakers of either language can generally understand the other to a large degree.
 The main differences are in dialect, pronunciation and loan words: Indonesian has been mainly influenced by Dutch and regional languages like Javanese, Sundanese, etc., while Malay has been mainly influenced by English.
-Both languages have lots of loan words from Sanskrit, Portuguese/Spanish (historically), Chinese (culinary, daily items), Arabic (especially for names of persons, days of the week, and religious concepts and vocabularies, Islamic and Christianity), and English (technology, popular culture, etc.).
+Both languages have lots of loan words from Sanskrit, Tamil, Portuguese/Spanish (historically), various Chinese dialects (culinary, daily items), Arabic (especially for names of persons, days of the week, and religious concepts and vocabularies, Islamic and Christian), and English (technology, popular culture, etc.).

 Indonesian is a relatively young language, generally said to have been born during the Youth Congress on 28 October 1928, but as the only official language in Indonesia since its independence in 1945, for more than 75 years it has produced numerous literature and formed its own character.
 Every Indonesian student must learn how to write and speak Indonesian, many as their second language.
 Indonesian society is highly diglossic (bilingual or trilingual), and many people freely switch back and forth from their mother tongue to Indonesian, and sometimes colloquial Jakartan dialects.